dcdpr/did-btcr2/chapters/Index.md

 * For each index included within the Beacon Signal, the value of the update MUST be provided.
 The calculation of the value varies by ::Beacon Type::.
   * For a ::Map Beacon:: the value is the SHA256 hash of the ::BTCR2 Update:: canonicalized using JCS.
-  * For a ::SMT Beacon:: the value is either the double SHA256 hash of a random nonce if no update is present for the index or the SHA256 hash of the concatenated SHA256 hash of a random nonce and the canonicalized BTCR2 Update.
+  * For an ::SMT Beacon:: the value is either the double SHA256 hash of a random nonce if no update is present for the index or the SHA256 hash of the concatenated SHA256 hash of a random nonce and the canonicalized BTCR2 Update.
 Participants MUST persist their nonce values.
   * Participants of ::SMT Beacons:: MUST provide an update for all indexes they registered